 Remember when taking a flight used to be a real long customer journey?
-You would have to go to a travel agents to find and book flights; and go back to pick up your paper tickets.
+You would have to go to a travel agent to find and book flights, and go back to pick up your paper tickets.
 Then you would need to get to the airport early to stand in a long queue to get a good seat.
 After that, you would keep showing your paper ticket at security and when boarding the plane.

 Now it is a breeze.
 You fire up your mobile phone, do a quick search, book your flight and get the ticket on your phone pretty instantly.
 24 or more hours before your flight you use the phone app to check-in and select your seat.
-At the airport you just scan your mobile ticket to get through security and boarding.
+At the airport, you just scan your mobile ticket to get through security and boarding.

 To get from the old-day to the new-day has surprisingly not been architected by any one person!
 It is the result of continuous innovation across several industries – mobile phones, mobile wallets, QR codes, scanners, on-line flight comparison sites, eTickets etc. Valuable innovations have survived, less valuable ones have fallen by the way (but may have informed future innovations).
 It is like Darwin for the modern world.

 My point is that service innovation is continuous.
 Always needed to react to customer co-value generation; to customers’ changing habits and desires.
 Reacting to competitors innovations.
-Scanning the markets and other industries for services components that can being a new edge and competitiveness.
+Scanning the markets and other industries for services components that can bring a new edge and competitiveness.
 It is an exciting world!

 #11 Implementation considerations